calebfleming/pi_slash_commands/README.md

 To authenticate, go to `https://api.slack.com/docs/slack-button`  and find the `Add to Slack button HTML` section.
 Select your app, check the `commands scope` box, and click `Add to Slack`

 Your slash command should now work!

+## updating your app

+If you want to add new commands, you can pretty simply follow the format I have in the example `index.js` file.
+You'll need to reattached to the screen you ran the `sudo node index.js` in, kill the old command, and reinitialize it after you've updated your app.

+You shouldn't need to attach to the screen where your server was tunneled (unless something broke).
+As I stated earlier, this will result in a new forwarding address and will require updates in a handful of places :)